KRiMSONi/CS4371-JailbreakBench/README.md

 # CS4371-JailbreakBench
 JailbreakBench respository for group project

+# JailbreakBench: An Open Robustness Benchmark for Jailbreaking Large Language Models
+  JailbreakBench is a model and database for providing standardized LLM jailbreak defense testing.
+JailbreakBench provides both benign and malicious prompts for LLM jailbreak detection (i.e. a standard set of prompts to test on and weather an LLM should or should not respond to the prompt) and a method of testing LLM jailbreak defese robustness through false positive and false negative rate as evaluated by multiple Judges.

 # How to use this code:
   //clone and deploy the code blah blah blah //